dazinator/GithubReleaseCreator/README.md

 4. `--tag` : the tag name to create a release from.
 This tag must allready exist.
 If you are using TeamCity it can auto tag for you after successful builds.
 5. `--name` : the name to give the release.
 6. `--desc` : Optional.
 The description of the release.
 Can be markdown format.
 7. `--filedesc` : Optional.
 You can use this instead of the --desc argument.
 The value of the argument should be the path of a file containing the description for the release.
-This allows you to keep the descriptionin a nicely formatted file (perhaps markdown format for example).
+This allows you to keep the description in a nicely formatted file (perhaps markdown format for example).
 8. `--draft` : Optional.
 Flags the release as a draft.
 9. `-a` : Optional.
 Allows you to specify one or more (comma seperated) files to be uploaded as assets against the release that is created.